-Clock Speed > 25 MHz
+Clock Speed 25 MHz

-Tells the emulator whether or not to force all accesses to single-port emulation memory to be completed with 1 wait state.
-If your clock speed is greater than 25 MHz and you do not select this option, accesses to single-port emulation memory will be unreliable.
+Tells the emulator whether or not to force synchronous and burst mode accesses to emulation memory to be completed with one wait state.
+If your clock speed is greater than 25 MHz and you do not select this option, synchronous and burst mode accesses to emulation memory will be unreliable.